software-patterns/workshop/projects/software-quality/0000-introduction.md

+> The Way that can be followed is not the eternal Way.
+>
+> —Laozi, _Daodejing_.

 # Introduction

+## Who is this book for?

 This is a book for software teams.

-It is, very intentionally, a book for *everyone* on the team.
-Product managers, UX designers, senior engineers, junior engineers—all can, I hope, learn something from this book.
-If you don't learn anything, I hope you at least see some of your own thoughts about software represented here, and can use this book to more confidently communicate those thoughts to other members of your team.
+It is a book for *everyone* on the team: product managers, UX designers, engineers from junior to senior.
+All can, I hope, learn something from this book.

+If you don't learn anything, I hope you at least see some of your own thoughts about software represented here, and can use this book to speak more confidently about them with other members of your team.

+And if, on the other hand, you can't make heads or tails of this book, ask around: an experienced teammate may be able to give you their perspective on it.

-My hope is that this book becomes a kind of hearth, a gathering-place, in which teams find shared understanding of the work they do every day.
+My hope, more than anything, is that this book becomes a kind of hearth: a gathering-place, in which teams find shared understanding of the work they do every day.

-This book is most suitable for teams that must be agile—those that must rapidly create working software, and keep it working, in the face of changing requirements.
-To such teams, the ability to read, comprehend, and change code quickly and accurately is of paramount importance.
-While I will touch on many different aspects of software development, the main focus of this book will be the process of understanding and improving code.

-When your team has to deliver high-quality results early and often, you come to rely on efficient, accurate communication.
-For software developers, that invariably means making the code itself a medium of communication.
-Documentation and even code comments go out of date quickly, and so have to be constantly and painstakingly maintained.
-Code itself, on the other hand, can't lie.
-It always describes exactly what the software actually does.
-So the most efficient communication about code happens when the code can simply speak for itself.

-Of course, not all code communicates well.
-Often, divining "what the software actually does" from the code requires deep technical knowledge, intuition, and more than a little luck.
-Many codebases seem to actively impede understanding.
-They are "code" in the cryptographer's sense as well as the programmer's: deliberately obfuscated, impenetrable, arcane.

-And yet, a few rare codebases actually do help us understand and change them.
-When I work with this kind of code, I feel like the people who came before me have my back; like their work is supporting me instead of dragging me down.
-A powerful feeling of community and shared responsibility can arise out of code like this, a feeling that can enable whole teams to do better work.

-The thing that these better codebases have—the thing that generates feelings of community, pride, shared ownership, and responsibility—we call *code quality*.

-But although we can name code quality, and recognize it by the feeling it creates, it is still not clear to most of us how to create it.

-So, in an attempt to grasp what code quality is, we invent metrics that seem to correlate with it, and then we define quality in terms of those metrics.

-These metrics include:
-- cyclomatic complexity (how many different execution paths there are through a piece of code)
-- test coverage (how much of the code is executed by at least one automated test)
-- file length (usually measured in lines of code)
-- method or function length (usually measured in lines of code)
-- duplication (how many times similar chunks of code appear in the project)

-But these metrics capture only the most superficial aspects of quality, and when we focus on optimizing them, we divert our attention from quality itself.
-Indeed, the easiest ways to optimize the metrics actually make code *worse*.
+## What is this book about?

+In a word? *Quality*.

+It explores the idea of *code quality*, its close relative *software quality*, and how both relate to *quality of life* for the people who make and use software.
+My thesis is that all these forms of quality are connected̈—that they are in fact just different aspects of the same thing.

+Many words have already been spent on the subject of software quality, so you might wonder why I'm bothering to add a book of my own to the pile.

+The fact is, I don't believe the other writers on software quality have expressed their ideas clearly enough.
+I don't mean to disparage their work by saying this: I've enjoyed many of their books, blog posts, and videos, and learned a great deal from them.
+This book would not be possible without them.

+But in my professional life, I've too often seen their ideas taken as dogma and misapplied.
+It doesn't help that the various philosophies of software quality appear to be contradictory, and people tend to gravitate toward one camp or the other.
+Should we make our code object-oriented, or functional, or simply procedural?
+Write integrated tests, or unit tests?
+Test first or test after?
+Outside-in or bottom-up?
+These unresolved tensions have created schisms in our industry, across which we often fail to communicate empathetically.

+What we need now is to unify all of our disparate ideas about quality.
+I believe that, against all appearances, such a unification is possible.
+What makes it possible is that all of the apparently conflicting philosophies of quality are just grasping different parts of the same proverbial elephant.
+If we understand the whole, we will understand how each piece of advice applies in its proper context.

+I've heard it said that "everyone thinks their way is the right way, and everyone is wrong."
+I disagree: everyone is *right*, but *only in a particular context*.
+What creates the schisms in our philosophy of quality is that we can't easily see the boundaries of our current context, so we think the principles we've discovered are universal.

+Though this book, too, is only applicable within a certain context, I think it is a very broad context.
+You're most likely to find this book helpful if:

+- You develop software in an agile way: you don't know most of the requirements in advance, but instead must continuously release new versions based on feedback from users.
+- You use a runtime environment that frees memory for you.
+  Some of the advice in this book is applicable to languages (like C) that require you to free memory yourself, but proceed with caution.
+- You use languages with support for all three major programming paradigms (procedural, object-oriented, and functional).
+Popular languages in this category include Java, JavaScript, Python, Ruby, Go, Scala, Elixir, Kotlin, Swift, C#, Rust, and to some extent C++.
+The advice in this book leans on the ability to opportunistically use multiple programming paradigms.
+As I'll show later, any language that has both function closures (lambdas) and mutable local variables can be used to write object-oriented programs, and so almost certainly falls within the scope of this book.

+## Summary of Contents

+The remainder of this book is divided into four sections.

+The first section, **Feeling Quality**, relates our concept of code quality to visions of quality in other fields, in particular the mysterious "Quality Without a Name" described by architect Christopher Alexander.
+It tries to answer the
+questions: How does something as seemingly fuzzy and subjective as quality fit into the hard, mathematical world of programming?
+Are there different types of quality, and if so which ones do we care about?
+What is code quality good for?
+How do we recognize it?
+And how do we go about trying to create it?

-In the following chapters, I hope to elucidate what code quality really is, and how it affects the collaboration and sense of community within a team.
-I will try to demonstrate, as concretely as I can, the way I "see" code and manipulate it in my mind, and how these habits of thought make quality jump to the fore.
+In the second section, **Seeing Code**, I lay the groundwork for the more technical parts of the book by explaining how I visualize the structure of code and manipulate it in my mind.
+These habits of thought are, as far as I can tell, essential for creating the type of quality described in the first section.

-I will give you concrete techniques, in the form of patterns, to make the rote labor of coding easier so you can focus your attention on quality.
-And finally, I will present a process in which to apply these techniques: one that is general enough to be used by teams of any size from one to ten people, and flexible enough to accommodate many different preferences and work styles.
-The key to the flexibility of the process is the focus on code and code quality as primary communication mechanisms of the team.
+You can use the third section, **Shaping Patterns**, to guide your process of writing code.
+The intention is not to provide a set of dogmatic rules, but to give you a set of sane defaults, or "first things to try".
+The point of having these defaults is to free up space in your mind to pay attention to quality.

+The fourth section, **The Process of Repair**, describes the larger context of the other three: the software development culture that we must create for the Quality Without a Name to fully come into being.